City Councilmember, Health Department Addressing 'Ridiculously Unacceptable' Rat Infestation In North Philadelphia

 PHILADELPHIA (CBS) — Dozens of rats everywhere.
 CBS3 exposed a big rat infestation problem in one neighborhood Monday night after a block captain in North Philadelphia reached out to Eyewitness News for help.
 Our report is now getting action for worried families and businesses.

-“No one should be living like this in the city of Philadelphia,” City Councilmember Cindy Bass said.READ MORE: Atlantic County Babysitter George Getty III Facing Sexual Assault Charges
+“No one should be living like this in the city of Philadelphia,” City Councilmember Cindy Bass said.READ MORE: WATCH LIVE: Nick Sirianni To Speak With Media Ahead Of Eagles-Buccaneers Matchup Thursday

 Rats are roaming the streets near the 3600 block of Germantown Avenue.